How the IRS Evaluates 409A Valuations During Audits

 Automation that improves quality is not a liability — it is often an advantage.
 (See: Affordable 409A Valuations: How AI Improves Compliance Without Cutting Corners.)

-What Happens If the IRS Challenges a 409A Valuation
+What Happens If the IRS Successfully Challenges a 409A Valuation?

-If the IRS determines that a valuation does not meet safe harbor and is unreasonable, consequences can include:
+If the IRS determines that a valuation does not meet safe harbor and is unreasonable, the consequences fall primarily on option holders — not the company — and include:

 - Immediate income inclusion for employees